admazzola/meteor-ethersim/README.md

 # Meteor Ethersim
 The ethersim provider package wrapped for MeteorJS.
 Now you can simulate an Ethereum node provider within Meteor.
+The `ethersim` server will be run in the backend by the Meteor dApp server.
+Please remove `ethersim` as an RPC provider for production use.

 ## Installation